AqwamCreates/DataPredict/docs/API/Models/BaseModel.md

 ### setAutoResetOptimizers()

-Set if the optimizer resets at the end of iterations.
+Set if the optimizers resets at the end of iterations.

 ```
 BaseModel:setAutoResetOptimizers(option: boolean)